MultiSafepay/opencart/README.md

 6. On the upper right corner of the screen, click on the blue button with a cog wheel icon, and then click on the refresh icon to clean both caches.
 7. Go to "Extensions" > "Modifications" and click on refresh button.
 8. Go to "Extensions" > "Payments" > "MultiSafepay" and click in the button with the install icon.
-9. You just installed the extension.
+9. You just installed the plugin.
 Now you need to setup the settings.

 For additional information or instructions please see our [installation & configuration manual](https://docs.multisafepay.com/plugins/opencart/manual/)

-### How to upgrade the extension from version 2.3.0 to 3.0.0
+### How to upgrade the plugin from version 2.3.0 to 3.0.0
 1. Download the Plugin_OpenCart_3.x.x.ocmod.zip
 2. Go to your OpenCart admin page and click in the menu item "Extensions" > "Installer"
 3. Click on the upload button and select in your computer the downloaded file